paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-We first generate a 256 bit (or 32 byte) private key using Erlang's crypto module and encode it into a hex string...
+So, like we saw before, we'll first generate a 32 byte private key...

 ---